Nuclear engineer sells classified data to undercover FBI agents for crypto By Cointelegraph - Up News Info

 A nuclear engineer and his wife have been arrested in West Virginia on charges of espionage and selling restricted data.

 The couple sold classified information regarding the designs of nuclear-powered warships to an individual they believed to represent a foreign nation for almost a year.
-However, the contact was an undercover FBI agent who sent payments for the data in cryptocurrency.
+However, the contact was an undercover United States Federal Bureau of Investigation agent who sent payments for the data in cryptocurrency.

 Continue Reading on Coin Telegraph